 Our story begins with King Louis XIV of France.

-So how does one procure a coffee tree from the Arabs, who jealously guarded their new discovery, from every leaving their country?
-A challenge, Louis took on gladly, but had to do so in secrecy.
+So how does one procure a coffee tree from the Arabs, who jealously guarded their new discovery?
+A challenge Louis took on gladly, but had to do so in secrecy.

-A group of Dutch spies, owing Louis a favour, were summoned to steal, with much difficulty, a coffee tree.
-The tree was stolen from the Arabian port of Mocha and carried onto Java.
-It went by sea, to Holland and overland to Paris, into the hands of King Louis XIV.
+A group of Dutch spies, owing Louis a favour, were summoned to steal, with great difficulty, a coffee tree.
+The tree was stolen from the Arabian port of Mocha and carried on to Java.
+It went by sea to Holland, and overland to Paris, into the hands of King Louis XIV.

 Louis had the first greenhouse in Europe constructed to house the coffee tree, as the climate in France is unsuitable for growing coffee.
-In that greenhouse, under strict secrecy, the coffee tree flowered, bore fruit and became the single most important tree in the history of plantdom.
-Through botanical self-reliance, in that the coffee tree pollinates itself, many coffee trees were produced from this single tree in the greenhouse.
+In that greenhouse, under strict secrecy, the tree flowered, bore fruit, and became the single most important tree in the history of coffee growing.
+Through botanical self reliance, in that the coffee tree pollinates itself, many coffee trees were produced from this single tree in the greenhouse.

 Now what to do with all these trees that could not be planted in the harsh climate of France.
-Louis realized that if he shipped these trees to lands under his control in Central and South America he could successfully grow the supply of coffee he so desperately wanted.
+Louis realized if he shipped these trees to lands under his control in South and Central America he could successfully grow the supply of coffee he so desperately wanted.

-From that single coffee tree, billions of Arabica coffee trees growing in Central and South America, kick-started the coffee culture in France, ultimately spreading throughout Europe.
+From that single coffee tree, billions of Arabica coffee trees growing in South and Central America kick-started the coffee culture in France, ultimately spreading throughout Europe.

-In honour of King Louis Nobel Tree efforts, we pursue European values and traditions that enhance coffee culture.
+In honour of King Louis efforts we continue to pursue European traditions.

-Our story is still being written, here in Calgary, Alberta
+Our story is still being written, here in High River, Alberta.